 I’m getting married interstate or in regional Victoria, are you happy to travel?

 Have you considered an Elopement?
 Or a mini/micro wedding?

 I've created a huge page on my website right here about Elopements with lots of ideas.
 Or access the Elopement page via my menu at the top of the bottom of this page.

 I’m kind of freaking out about guest numbers due to restrictions around COVID-19.
 What can I do?

 Do you work on your own or with a second photographer as well?

-Having said that, I like to take a lot of photos of guests on your wedding day, and if you are having a large amount of guests (150+) I would recommend hiring a second photographer to assist in covering this.
-Also, if you are both getting ready a significant distance away from each other and/or the venue and it’s not logistically possible for me to cover that, a second photographer will also be required.
+Having said that, I like to take a lot of photos of guests on your wedding day.
+If you are having a large number of guests (150+), I would recommend hiring a second photographer to assist in covering this.
+Also, if you are both getting ready a significant distance away from each other or the venue and it’s not logistically possible for me to cover that on my own, a second photographer (at a cost to you) may be required.

 Have you photographed at our venue before / will you visit location of our wedding if you haven’t been there before?

 Unfortunately not.
 Wedding dates regularly book out on average 15 – 18 months in advance for photographers and I give priority and lock in those who pay a deposit first.
 Even if you have emailed me, and I was available at the time, that certainly doesn’t mean that I will be forever available for your date.
 The only way to be sure to book me in is to pay a deposit & sign a contract as soon as possible.

 Can you temporarily hold our date whilst we decide?